minio/operator/docs/operator-fields.md

 - `spec.image`: Set the container registry and image tag for MinIO server to be used in the MinIOInstance.

+- `spec.zones`: Set the number of servers per MinIO Zone.
+Add a new Zone field to expand the MinIO cluster.
+Read more on [MinIO zones here](https://github.com/minio/minio/blob/master/docs/distributed/DESIGN.md).

+- `spec.volumesPerServer`: Set the number of volume mounts per MinIO node.
+For example if you set `spec.zones[0].Servers = 4`, `spec.zones[1].Servers = 8` and `spec.volumesPerServer = 4`, then you'll have total 12 MinIO Pods, with 4 volume mounts on each Pod.
+Note that `volumesPerServer` is static per cluster, expanding a cluster will add new nodes.

 - `spec.imagePullSecret`: Defines the secret to be used for pull image from a private Docker image.

 - `spec.credsSecret`: Use this secret to assign custom credentials (access key and secret key) to MinIOInstance.